jlthermos28/introduction-to-github-Pages-/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my page
+#This is for a class assignment, but will be changed later on to better fit my personal page.
 ---